Education: University of Washington, Bastyr University

 We have reached the end of our article.
 If you experience itchiness after using a massage gun, there are several solutions you can try.
 Let’s summarize them:

-When it comes to massage guns, choosing a device with a longer stroke length and slower revving speeds, like the Urikar Pro 2 or Opove M3 Pro, may be more suitable for those with sensitive skin.
+When it comes to massage guns, choosing a device with a longer stroke length and slower revving speeds, like the Bob And Brad D6 Pro or Opove M3 Pro, may be more suitable for those with sensitive skin.

 Finally, the Theragun Mini is also a good option due to its low aggression and compatibility with all Theragun attachments.
 Remember to pay attention to attachments and consider using softer, hypoallergenic foam or air-filled rubber heads for gentle treatment.